Juansebt/Juansebt/README.md

 <p align="center" >
   <samp>
     My name is <em>Juan Sebastián</em>...
-  <br/> I am a Software Developer with solid knowledge in frontend and backend development, with a background in multimedia content design and integration.
+  <br/> I am a Software Developer with solid knowledge in frontend and backend development,
+    <br/> with a background in multimedia content design and integration.
 My analytical approach and ability to learn quickly allow me to adapt efficiently to new technologies and challenges, I have good collaboration skills in teams contributing to a dynamic work environment.
-    <br/> (<em>ex</em>)Fulltime student.
       <br/>
 Creating games for fun, composing songs,
           <br/>